hanhead/OpenAISharp/README.md

 ## Getting Started
-To use this library, you'll need to sign up for an Open AI API key and install the package from NuGet.
-Then, simply initialize the OpenAI class with your API key and start generating text!
+To use this library, you'll need to sign up for an Open AI API key.
+Then, simply initialize the OpenAISharp class with your API key and start generating text!

 ``` csharp
 using Newtonsoft.Json;